The landscape of compressibility measures for two-dimensional data: Space Bounds for Two-Dimensional Block Trees

+Our marking strategy, which directly extends the one proposed for the one dimensional block tree \cite{jcss2020}, is slightly different than the one in~\cite{2dbt} in which if a submatrix is pruned at some level its content is seen as all $0$s in the subsequent levels.
+This approach removes the issue of possibly pointing to pruned nodes, but makes it difficult to estimate the number of marked nodes in terms of the matrix content, which is our next objective.
+As a preliminary result we bound the number of marked nodes at each level.

-\begin{lemma} The number of marked nodes in any level of a \textit{2D block tree} is $O(\deltaDD + \sqrt{n\deltaDD})$. \end{lemma} \begin{proof} Consider a generic tree level, and assume the blocks in this level have size $k^\ell \times k^\ell$.
-In the following the term {\em block} denotes a $k^\ell \times k^\ell$ submatrix of $M$ whose upper left corner is an entry of the form $M[1+\lambda k^\ell,1+\mu k^\ell]$ with $\lambda, \mu$ integers. {For any distinct $k^\ell \times k^\ell$ submatrix in $M$, let $O$ be the first occurrence of that submatrix in row major order. } $O$ intersects $m \in \{1,2,4\}$ blocks $B_1,\ldots ,B_m$ that are therefore marked.
-Let $D$ be a $2k^\ell \times 2k^\ell$ submatrix built including all the $m$ blocks $B_1,\ldots ,B_m$, and therefore containing $O$.
-We call $D$ a {\em superblock}\/.
-If $m=4$, $D$ is unique, otherwise $4-m$ more blocks are chosen arbitrarily to reach the desired size.
-Let $u$ be the number of superblocks constructed in this way; the number of marked blocks at this level is at most $4u$, hence we proceed bounding $u$.
-We partition the superblocks into $3$ types: 1) those on a corner of $M$, i.e. including one of the entries $M[1,1], M[1,n], M[n,1]$ or $M[n,n]$, these are at most four; 2) those not on a corner but including an entry in the first/last row/column; 3) those not including any entry in the first/last row/column.
-Let $u_i$ be the number of superblocks of type~$i$: clearly $u = u_1+u_2+u_3=O(u_2+u_3)$.
+\begin{lemma} The number of marked nodes in any level of a \textit{2D block tree} is $O(\deltaDD + \sqrt{n\deltaDD})$. \end{lemma} \begin{proof} Assume first for simplicity that $n$ if a power of $k$.
+To ease the proof we number the levels backwards, that is we say that a node is at level $\ell$ if its height in the \BTDD is $\ell$, similarly a block of level $\ell$ is a $k^\ell \times k^\ell$ submatrix of $M$ whose upper left corner is an entry of the form $M[1+\lambda k^\ell,1+\mu k^\ell]$ with $\lambda, \mu$ positive integers.
+We note that the number of marked nodes at any given level $\ell$ of the \BTDD is equal to the number of marked blocks at the same level.
+By construction, a level-$\ell$ block is marked if and only if it is contained in a superblock which is a block-marker for the level $\ell$.
+Hence, if $u$ is the number of $2k^\ell \times 2k^\ell$ block-markers, the number of marked blocks at level $\ell$ is at most~$4u$.
+To bound the number of block-markers $u$, we partition them into $3$ types: 1) those on a corner of $M$ i.e. which include one of the entries $M[1][1], M[1][n], M[n][1]$ or $M[n][n]$, these are at most four; 2) those not on a corner but including an entry in the first/last row/column; 3) those not including any entry in the first/last row/column.
+Let $u_i$ be the number of block-markers of type~$i$: clearly $u = u_1+u_2+u_3=O(u_2+u_3)$.